Zeks/synth-riders-editor/README.md

 * [DotNetZip for Unity](https://github.com/r2d2rigo/dotnetzip-for-unity/)
 * [UnityWindowsFileDrag&Drop](https://github.com/Bunny83/UnityWindowsFileDrag-Drop)

-## TODO
-* Allow edition of Line segments and notes
-* Migrate synth files to net 4.x.
-Currently we had the option to export the .synth file to JSON, so one way to do it is adding function to read all the .synth files on a folder, transform them to JSON and repack them to .synth
-* Add a video in sync with the audio to check dance routines while mapping
-* Live mapping
-* VR mapping
-* Undo action
-* More robust clipboard management
-* Patterns management
-* Auto mapper
-* Multiple BPM

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/klugeinteractive/synth-riders-editor/tags).